Senate of Canada: Representation

 Residency has come under increased scrutiny, particularly as several senators have faced allegations of irregularities in their housing expense claims.
 In 2013, the Senate's internal economy committee required all senators to provide documents proving their residency in the provinces.

-There exists a constitutional provision—section 26 of the Constitution Act, 1867—under which the sovereign may approve the appointment of four or eight extra senators, equally divided among the four regions.
-The approval is given by the monarch on the advice of the prime minister, and the governor general is instructed to issue the necessary letters patent.
-This provision has been used only once: in 1990, when Prime Minister Brian Mulroney sought to ensure the passage of a bill creating the Goods and Services Tax (GST).
-The appointment of eight additional senators allowed a slight majority for the Progressive Conservative Party.
-There was one unsuccessful attempt to use Section 26, by Prime Minister Alexander Mackenzie in 1874.
-It was denied by Queen Victoria, on the advice of the British Cabinet.
-The clause does not result in a permanent increase in the number of Senate seats, however.
-Instead, an attrition process is applied by which senators leaving office through normal means are not replaced until after their province has returned to its normal number of seats.

 Since 1989, the voters of Alberta have elected "senators-in-waiting", or nominees for the province's Senate seats.
 These elections, however, are not held pursuant to any federal constitutional or legal provision; thus, the prime minister is not required to recommend the nominees for appointment.
-Only three senators-in-waiting have been appointed to the Senate: the first was Stan Waters, who was appointed in 1990 on the recommendation of Brian Mulroney; the second was Bert Brown, elected a senator-in-waiting in 1998 and 2004, and appointed to the Senate in 2007 on the recommendation of Prime Minister Stephen Harper; and the third was Betty Unger, elected in 2004 and appointed in 2012.
+Five senators-in-waiting have been appointed to the Senate: the first was Stan Waters, who was appointed in 1990 on the recommendation of Brian Mulroney; the second was Bert Brown, elected a senator-in-waiting in 1998 and 2004, and appointed to the Senate in 2007 on the recommendation of Prime Minister Stephen Harper; the third was Betty Unger, elected in 2004 and appointed in 2012; the fourth and fifth, Doug Black and Scott Tannas, were both elected in 2012 and appointed in 2013.
+None of the senators-in-waiting elected in 2021 have been appointed to the senate.

-The base annual salary of a senator was $150,600 in 2019, although members may receive additional salaries in right of other offices they hold (for instance, the title of Speaker).
+The base annual salary of a senator was $184,800 in 2025, although members may receive additional salaries in right of other offices they hold (for instance, the title of Speaker).
 Most senators rank immediately above Members of Parliament in the order of precedence, although the speaker is ranked just above the speaker of the House of Commons and both are a few ranks higher than the remaining senators.

+Extraordinary appointment of additional senators

+Under section 26 of the Constitution Act, 1867 the sovereign may approve the appointment of four or eight extra senators, equally divided among the four regions.
+Approval is given by the monarch on the advice of the prime minister, and the governor general is instructed to issue the necessary letters patent.